 Unless students are participating in summer bridge programs, those on the Premium Plan can move in Aug.
 18 at the earliest and students on the Standard Plan may move in Aug.
 19, according to the Ball State Housing and Residence Life website.
 Drop-off days will be available Aug.
 10-13 by appointment if students want to move in their belongings into their rooms ahead of time.

-It can be a little scary at first, but here’s a guide on the do’s and don’ts on what to pack:
+It can be a little scary at first, but here’s a guide on the do’s and don’ts of what to pack:

 - Clothes for the summer and fall.
-It’ll likely be warm the first few weeks and you won’t have room for a year’s worth of clothes.
+It will likely be warm the first few weeks and you won’t have room for a year’s worth of clothes.

 - Clothes hangers

-- Shoes, but not too many.
+- Pairs of shoes, but not too many.
 We know you only wear the same two or three pairs.
 Plus, you will need shoes to keep you comfortable when walking to class.

 - Cell phone charger(s)